commanderpepper/RogueInvaders/README.md

 # SpaceInvadersDesktop
-I'm trying to make  game using Kotlin and LibGDX
+I'm trying to make  game using Kotlin and LibGDX.
+I want to make the code really functional.